Norfolk-Suffolk-ICS/IntroToGit/course_materials/5-git_concepts.md

 ```

 This Git workflow, from cloning a repository to making changes, staging, committing, and sharing with others, forms the foundation for organized and collaborative development processes.
 Each step contributes to maintaining a clear history of project changes and facilitating effective teamwork.

+## .gitignore

+Your repository has something called a .gitignore file.

+Why does it have the "." at the start.
+Well all this means is it is "hidden", so when you look at your project through the file explorer you wont see it (dont worry though, it is there)

+If you put the name of any file in there, it will never be suggested as something you want to "stage".
+Therefore, there is no risk you accidentally stage, commit and push a file when you put it in the .gitignore.

+If you look at the .gitignore you will see files like .RData are included.
+Crucially, this protects you from pushing sensitive data onto the central repository.